shiyouping/hohomalls/server/README.md

 ## Modules

-- hohomalls-core: A library subproject that provides the core functionalities which are the foundation of other subprojects.
+- `hohomalls-core`: A library subproject that provides the core functionalities which are the foundation of other subprojects.
 No business logic is included.
-- hohomalls-data: A library subproject that provides the core functionalities for MongoDB and Redis.
+- `hohomalls-data`: A library subproject that provides the core functionalities for MongoDB and Redis.
 No business logic is included.
-- hohomalls-web: A library subproject that provides the core functionalities for GraphQL and Spring WebFlux.
+- `hohomalls-web`: A library subproject that provides the core functionalities for GraphQL and Spring WebFlux.
 No business logic is included.
+- `hohomalls-aws`: A library subproject that provides the core functionalities for AWS services.
+All AWS related features must reside in this project to enable migration to other cloud platforms if necessary.
+No business logic is included.
-- hohomalls-app: A monolithic, stateless and standalone application that can be scaled up and down with ease.
+- `hohomalls-app`: A monolithic, stateless and standalone application that can be scaled up and down with ease.
 It was designed and developed in the way that it can be divided into microservices without difficulties.
 A good article to
   read: [Don’t Start With Microservices – Monoliths Are Your Friend](https://arnoldgalovics.com/microservices-in-production/)
-- hohomalls-mongo: A standalone project for tracking, versioning, and deploying database changes to MongoDB.
+- `hohomalls-mongo`: A standalone project for tracking, versioning, and deploying database changes to MongoDB.

 ## Development